matsuand/docs.docker.jp/config/pruning.md

 Are you sure you want to continue? [y/N] y
 ```

+{% comment %}
+To remove all images which are not used by existing containers, use the `-a`
+flag:
+{% endcomment %}
 To remove all images which are not used by existing containers, use the `-a`
 flag: